deckhouse/deckhouse/modules/150-user-authn/docs/FAQ.md

   nginx.ingress.kubernetes.io/whitelist-source-range: 192.168.0.0/32,1.1.1.1
   ```

-* Add the following annotation if you want to exclude users from specific networks from passing authentication via Dex, and force users from all other networks to authenticate via Dex:
+* Add the following annotation if you want to exclude users from specific networks from passing authentication via Dex and force users from all other networks to authenticate via Dex:

   ```yaml
   nginx.ingress.kubernetes.io/satisfy: "any"